 During the year under review the Company has not raised any funds through preferentialallotment or qualified institutional placement as specified under regulation 32(7A) of theSEBI (LODR) Regulations 2015.
 However the company has allotted 2370000 Equity Shareson conversion of preferential allotment to Promoter/Promoter Group Company MurudeshwarPower Corporation Limited hence the Paid up Equity Share Capital of the Company increasedfrom `4521.17 lakhs to `4758.17 lakhs.

 Moreover the details of utilization of Funds during the financial year raised earlierthrough preferential allotment is as under : Building :` 451.91 lakhs Plant andEquipments: `392.56 lakhs Computers: `2.86 lakhs Office Equipments: `5.21 lakhsFurniture and fixtures: `3.65 lakhs Vehicles: `14.82 lakhs.
 These expenditures have beenincurred at the Sira plant and at the Karaikal plant of the company.

 PREVENTION OF INSIDER TRADING

-DIRECTORS' RESPONSIBILITY STATEMENT
+DIRECTORS RESPONSIBILITY STATEMENT

-Based on the framework of internal financial controls and compliance systems establishedand maintained by the Company work performed by the internal statutory secretarialauditors and external consultants and the reviews performed by Management and the relevantBoard Committees including the Audit Committee the Board is of the opinion that theCompany's Internal financial controls were adequate and effective during the financialyear 2018-19.
+In terms of framework of internal financial controls and compliance systems establishedand maintained by the Company work performed by the internal statutory secretarialauditors and external consultants and the reviews performed by Management and the relevantBoard Committees including the Audit Committee the Board is of the opinion that theCompany's Internal financial controls were adequate and effective during the financialyear 2018-19.